Callino/website/website_legal_page/README.rst

 Usage
 =====

-Website editor can change easily any text of these pages using website builder
+Website editor can change easily any text of these pages using website builder.
+After installation you have to enable the links in the footer using the customize menu.
+If you use a custom footer, then you maybe have to adapt the views legal_advice_link, privacy_policy_link, terms_of_use_link

 Known issues / Roadmap